ciren/cilib/docs/basics/rvar.md

 To make the statements in the previous section a little more concrete, let's examine some usage examples.
 Assume that you need to create a list of random values.
-Now, because we are using a statically-typed language, we cannot mix and match different `RVar` instances without actually losing information about the list contents.
+Now, because we are using a statically typed language, we cannot mix and match different `RVar` instances without actually losing information about the list contents.

 Losing information implies that the type which may represent all the types within the list becomes more and more general.
 The more general the type becomes, less of the known specific information for the underlying type remains.